GuyBarros/nomad_jobs/README.md

 # nomad_jobs
 A collection of Nomad Jobds to run as part of the meanstack-consul-connect demo

+These are tightly coupled with the nomad created in the repo `terraform-aws-demostack`

 ***These should NOT be used as examples of a production deployment.***

 ## List demos